 To Delete a Form Group: Simply delete all Fields listed under that Form Group.

 To Add a Space Between Fields: Add the --Spacer-- Field to the form (pictured below).
 This will add a blank space between fields.

 - Default Form: Makes this form used by default. (**NOTE: Default For Company and Default For Role will override this)

 - Intake Form: This makes the form available from the “Add a Contact” or “Edit Contact” screens.

 - External Form: Makes the form available for External Form requests.
 (See External Form article for more information on this.)

 - Custom Portal (Addon): Designate the form to be used on the customer portal.
 This will display the form data saved for the client under the profile section of the customer portal.

 - File Type: Sets the File Type for the contact being created.

 - Assigned To: This designates which user the contact will be assigned to on creation.
 “Record Creator” is most commonly used as it will assign the new contact to whomever is filling in the form.

-- Category / Status: Select the Workflow Stage and Status the client will be placed in when using the form to create the contact.
+- Stage / Status: Select the Workflow Stage and Status the client will be placed in when using the form to create the contact.